How To Swim With Pigs In The Bahamas At Pig Beach (2023)

 Swimming with pigs is one of the best things to do in The Bahamas.
-From how to get there, the best time to go, and where to stay, here’s everything you need to know about how to swim with pigs at Pig Beach!
+Including how to get there, the best time to visit, what to pack, and where to stay, here’s everything you need to know about how to swim with pigs at Pig Beach!

 Though it’s debatable how the pigs got to the island in the first place, these adorable tropical creatures are a huge bucket list item in The Exumas island cluster.
 You can expect both an unforgettable experience and some amazing photos.

 The best time to swim with the Bahamas pigs is definitely in the off-season.
 Though beautiful and warm all year round, the high season in The Bahamas begins in December and runs through April — during which time hundreds of people visit the pigs every single day.

 Hurricane season in The Bahamas runs from June through October, meaning there is a possibility of rain and an elevated risk of hurricanes.

 Because of these two factors, I recommend visiting in September, October, November or May.

 Personally, I visited the pigs in the middle of November, and though there was some rain, the weather was still perfect.
 Plus, I got to swim with the pigs without battling it out with tons of other people and got the experience of a lifetime because of it.